Learning how to make your own e liquid is a must if you’re serious about vaping!

 You’ll also want to remember to check that your chosen instrument can measure millilitres (ml), ideally to a half ml.
 This will allow you to get greater accuracy when measuring out the ingredients to add to your e liquid bottle.

 We’d also advise purchasing a few of each i.e. one syringe for each separate ingredient.
-By using a separate instrument for each ingredient, you prevent cross contamination between the different ingredients when making your own e liquid.
+By using a separate instrument for each ingredient, you prevent cross contamination between the different ingredients you’re mixing with.

 Here’s a site in the UK that we frequently use to buy measuring equipment.